rlf-arlut/tmrg/doc/source/triplication.rst

     $ tmrg -c config.cfg [other_options]
     $ tmrg --config config.cfg [other_options]

-Applying constrains is also possible via command line arguments.
+Applying constraints is also possible via command line arguments.
 This approach is net very effective for constraining the whole project, but may be really handy in the initial phase.
-A possible constrains are shown bellow:
+A possible constraints are shown below:

 .. code-block:: bash